Revised February 14, 2014

 Bitcoin payments are final, i.e. cannot be reversed without the agreement of the recipient to send them back.
 They are currently cheaper than most existing means of payment.
 Information on ownership and transfers is decentralized with many copies of the history of all transaction publically available to anyone.
 They are somewhat slower than some other means of payment (the average time to authenticate and thus complete a transaction is currency around 9 minutes) but much faster than most bank transfers.
 The authentication of transaction may become problematic as the number of them increases and the remuneration of miners is reduced.

-In my judgment, the use of Bitcoin for making payments and transferring titles and records of all sorts offers much more promise for future efficiencies than do bitcoin or any other private media of exchange, especial fiat currencies of which bitcoin is the purest example.
+In my judgment, the use of Bitcoin for making payments and transferring titles and records of all sorts offers much more promise for future efficiencies than do bitcoin or any other private media of exchange.

 An easy to read guide to most aspects of using bitcoin can be found at: http://www.coindesk.com/information/.
 A more detailed and outstanding guide is also provided by Jerry Brito and Andrea Castillo at the Mercatus Center, George Mason University: http://mercatus.org/publication/bitcoin-primer-policymakers